Ovi (magazine): History and profile

 Since 4 September 2006 the site has had daily updates and continues to cover various global issues, including discrimination, inequality, poverty, human rights and children's rights.

 In January 2007, Ovi came second in Newropeans Magazine's Grands Prix 2006 awards.
-They were nominated as one of the three finalists in its 'Citizenship - Information' section.
+It was nominated as one of the three finalists in the 'Citizenship - Information' section of the awards.
 The awards recognise people active in the democratisation of the EU.
 A registered jury of around 1,000 people voted online, awarding Ovi 29% of the vote.